MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 ---
-title: Enable AI suggestions for cases, knowledge articles | MicrosoftDocs
+title: Enable AI suggestions for cases and knowledge articles
-description: Enable AI suggestions for cases and knowledge articles in Dynamics 365 Customer Service. ms.date: 11/29/2022 ms.topic: article
+description: Enable AI suggestions for cases and knowledge articles in Dynamics 365 Customer Service. ms.date: 05/18/2023 ms.topic: how-to
 author: lalexms
 ms.author: laalexan
 search.audienceType:
   - admin
 ms.custom:
   - dyn365-customerservice
-  - intro-internal
+  - bap-template
 feedback_product_url: https //experience.dynamics.com/ideas/categories/list/?category=a7f4a807-de3b-eb11-a813-000d3a579c38&forum=b68e50a6-88d9-e811-a96b-000d3a1be7ad
 ---

 # Enable AI suggestions for similar cases and knowledge articles

-## Introduction

 With the use of AI, suggestions about similar cases that were previously resolved successfully help agents find the right solutions quickly, increase their productivity, and provide better and faster service to customers.